engin100/980/soldering/solder-challenge.md

 - You will receive points (out of 20) based on how the board functions and if the code runs correctly on your board.

-- [ ] Submit a picture of your board with all LEDs turned on in Canvas, and leave a comment of the instructor's name who checked your board!
+- [ ] Submit a picture of your board with all LEDs turned on in Canvas, a picture of the back of the board, and a picture of the front without the battery.
+Also leave a comment of the instructor's name who checked your board!

 ## Grading